Beavis & Butt-Head: Virtual Stupidity

-I loved Beavis and Butt-Head when it was on, and am provisionally excited that MTV has opted to bring the show back.
+I loved Beavis and Butt-Head when it was on.
 It got a bad rap for being 30 minutes of moronic, delinquent activity (okay… mostly true), but there was also some real wit, and deserved shots at the “establishment” in there during the best episodes.
 It wasn’t just a bunch of disjointed scenes of two animated teens acting like jackasses.

 Unfortunately, that’s almost exactly what the first game is.
 Virtual Stupidity takes elements of the show and tries to stretch them out across a full adventure game.
 “Stretch” is exactly the right word for it, too.
 Do America wasn’t bad, so I know they can handle longform comedy, but this game definitely suggests that part of the appeal of Beavis and Butt-Head is in their brief, disconnected, five minute episodes.
 Trying to hold on to one storyline, spread out across a continuous adventure, widens the inherent flaws in their humor.
 After sitting through the twentieth joke that starts out pretty good, but replaces its punchline with some variant of “shut up, dillhole,” you’ll start wondering if beating your meat actually would be a more productive use of your time.